MIMT

 Welcome to International Institute of Translational Medicine

-The main aim of the institute is to conduct basic, industrial and experimental development research, as well as to widely disseminate the results of such activities through teaching, publication or knowledge transfer.
+The main aim of the Institute is to conduct basic, industrial and experimental development research, as well as to widely disseminate the results of such activities through teaching, publication and transfer of knowledge.

 Conducting independent and continuous research and development works enables the achievement of the assumed goals through: